Second Mortgage vs. Home Equity Loan: Is There a Difference?

 • Avoid a cash-out refinance: Access your home’s equity without refinancing your primary mortgage.

-• Buying an additional home: Use the line of credit for a down payment on your next house or to purchase an investment property.
+• Buy an additional home: Use the line of credit for a down payment on your next house or to purchase an investment property.

-If you’re buying and selling a home at the same time, consider HomeLight’s innovative Buy Before You Sell program.
+Buying and selling a home at the same time?
+Consider HomeLight’s innovative Buy Before You Sell program.
 This modern buy-sell solution unlocks the equity in your current home to simplify and streamline the entire process.
 You can make a stronger, non-contingent offer on your new home and only move once.
-Watch the short video below to learn more.

 FAQs on second mortgages